Jeansen/cdmn/README.md

 20%.
 Setting `URxvt.cdmn.gauges.colors` to '0,52,88,124,160,196' would just do that, where the first color is the color of inactivity - in this case 0 which is black.

+You can also set (and overwrite) colors individually for each gauge with the following resources:

+    URxvt.cdmn.colors.network
+    URxvt.cdmn.colors.disk
+    URxvt.cdmn.colors.cpu
+    URxvt.cdmn.colors.cpu.temp
+    URxvt.cdmn.colors.memory
+    URxvt.cdmn.colors.battery

 ## Visual styles - refresh rate and sensitivity
 Even further tweaking is possible with options such as the refresh rate and sensitivity.
 The refresh rate is simply